iPlumb3r/HelloWorld/readme.md

 Objective
 -
-This repository contains content for making development activities easier by providing :
+This repository contains content for making development activities easier.

-* instructions
+Organization
-* file templates
+-
 Sections of this repository :
 <table>
     <thead>